 - failing to obey a court order.

-Once issued, a bench warrant gives police the authority to:
+Once issued, a bench warrant gives law enforcement officers the authority to:

 - arrest the person named in warrant, and